-Now, let's take the foregoing scenario, but this time with a different twist: You do get a reply, however, the person does not show up!
-Or the person either finds an excuse to postpone the meeting and never follow up with you; or just outright avoids the oral communication.
-What gives?
+Now, let's take the foregoing scenario, but this time with a different twist: You do get a reply, however, the person does not show up.
+Or the person either finds an excuse to postpone the meeting - and never follows up with you.
+Or this person just outright avoids the oral communication.
+In either case, what gives?

 The foregoing examples reflect the importance of Communication Convergence in a virtual organization or social network environment.
-As illustrated, regardless of our level of written communication skills, we will always need to reinforce these skills with, at a minimum, the same level of oral communication skills in order to make sure that we are fully understood or, at the very least, communicating with someone with the right intentions.
-And if we cannot be understood, then we might as well talk to each other in Greek and Chinese, with no one party being able to speak the other's language.
+As illustrated, regardless of our level of written communication skills, at a minimum, we will always need to reinforce these skills with the same level of oral communication skills in order to make sure that we are fully understood or, at the very least, communicating with someone with the right intentions.

 Therefore, in the absence of Communication Convergence, particularly with respect to a virtual organization, we will always wind up with Virtual Chaos.
-Because, at the end of the day, after all has been said and done, it's not really about what was said or written, and who was right or who was wrong, it's really all about whether or not we are able to effectively get our message across AND be understood - since we may never get a second chance to start all over again once the goodwill well has been poisoned.
+Due to the simple fact that, at the end of the day, after all has been said and done, it's not really about what was said or written, and who was right or who was wrong; it's really all about whether or not we are able to effectively get our message across AND be understood - since we may never get a second chance to start all over again once the goodwill well has been poisoned.

 on The New Virtual Organization World Consortium